tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 ## 14.5.
 About configuration files

-The config file examples are supposed to be added to the respective files, it is not a entire config file replacement.
-Keep the rest of the original files intact when possible (i.e. when not duplicating the entries).
+The configuration files that you downloaded using `curl -s` are the complete original files, from Ubuntu Cloud Archive packages, plus our customizations.

+You can easily see the differences between the files from the guide, with the files from the packages, just use `diff -Nru /etc/neutron/neutron.conf juno-guide-example-neutron.conf`.

 You might want to replace the domain `yourdomain.com` with your own real `domain.com`.